eper-io/tig/readme.md

 - AI generates more code than people.
 - Copilots can apply generic code.
 Author bookkeeping becomes unnecessary.
+- Reliability becomes more important with more code and less time to verify.
+- It is better to address code with its entire hash than a file name, date, or version.
 - Storage is cheaper, simple consistency is more important than disk usage.
 - Disk compression logic can solve repetition of blocks easily.
 - Change ordering is obsolete.
 Generative AI works on parallel versions.